nissy325/nissy325/README.md

 ## About nissy325

-Hi, I'm an beckend engineer.
+Hi, I'm a backend engineer.

 ### my skills